2023 League Fixtures now published

 (c) Management Committee

 The business of the League shall be conducted by a Management Committee consisting of the Office Bearers and two delegates from each club.
-The names of the delegates must be received by the honorary General Secretary on or before 31 December in each year.
 Twelve members shall form a quorum.

 The Management Committee shall meet on or before fourth Friday in the months of March and September and on such other occasions as may be deemed necessary.
 Seven days notice of all meetings shall be given to each Club Secretary.